kccarlos/gitcontext/README.md

 - Generate a **file tree** with your selected code/diffs for easy LLM ingestion.
 - **One-click prompt templates** tailored for common coding scenarios.

+## Downloads & Installation

+You can download the latest version for your operating system from the [GitHub Releases](https://github.com/kccarlos/gitcontext/releases/latest) page.

+Alternatively, you can use the web version directly at [gitcontext.xyz](https://gitcontext.xyz).

 ---

-## What is GitContext Web?
+## What is GitContext?

-GitContext Web is a **privacy-first, browser-based** application for analyzing and staging Git repository diffs — all locally.
+GitContext is a **privacy-first, browser-based** application for analyzing and staging Git repository diffs — all locally.
 It uses modern browser APIs like **File System Access** and **IndexedDB** to ensure your code never leaves your machine.

 **Key features:**